mmaless/VideoScraperBot/README.md

 # VideoScraperBot
-A telegram bot that uses the command line utility [youtube-dl](https://github.com/rg3/youtube-dl/) to download videos from YouTube.com and other video sites
+A telegram bot that uses the command line utility [youtube-dl](https://github.com/rg3/youtube-dl/) to download videos from YouTube.com and other video sites.
+This project is still under development

 ## Requirements
 * Python 3+
 * [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot)